port-labs/port-docs/docs/quickstart.md

 Make sure to install the app in the entire organization (and not in a single repository).
 This way Port will automatically create entities for all repositories.
 :::

-Once installed, you should now see new data sources in your `Builder` tab waiting to be used (may take a few seconds to appear):
+Once installed, you will now see new data sources in your `Data Sources` tab of the builder page, waiting to be used (may take a few seconds to appear):

 ![dataSourcesGithub](/img/quickstart/dataSourcesGithub.png)